milanjanosov/janosov.com/content/blog/zurich_ndvi.md

 coverImg: zurich
 ---

-In my blogposts I explored how to use satellite images and image processing to measure the so-called NDVI, the Normalized Difference Vegetation Index.
+In my blogposts, I explored how to use satellite images and image processing to measure the so-called NDVI, the Normalized Difference Vegetation Index.

 <!--more-->